kritikabherviya123/codechef-code/README.md

+## Competitive Coding Repository
-This repository contains some useful codes, techniques, algorithms, data structures and problem solutions helpful in Competitive Coding.
+This repository contains some useful codes, techniques, *algorithms*, *data structures* and problem solutions helpful in Competitive Coding.